WCAR (AM)

 WCAR (1090 AM) is a commercial radio station licensed to Livonia, Michigan, and serving the Metro Detroit radio market.
-It airs a Spanish language format as a simulcast of WSDS in Salem Township and is owned by the Birach Broadcasting Corporation.
+It airs an oldies format operated by Revolving Door Media LLC and is owned by Birach Broadcasting Corporation.

-Because AM 1090 is a clear channel frequency reserved for Class A stations in Little Rock, Baltimore, and Tijuana, Mexico, WCAR must broadcast at a lower power and with a directional antenna to avoid interference.
+Because AM 1090 is a clear channel frequency reserved for Class A stations WBAL in Baltimore, and XEPRS in Tijuana, Mexico, WCAR must broadcast with a directional antenna to avoid interference.
 By day, it transmits 250 watts and at night its power increases to 500 watts.

 History

 Early years

 On May 23, 1961, the station first sign-on as WERB in Garden City, Michigan.
 It was co-owned with the now-defunct WBRB in Mount Clemens and aired a full service/middle of the road format aimed at the western suburbs of Wayne County.
 The original owner was Milton Maltz, the founder of the Malrite Communications Group.
 WERB started as a daytimer, required to go off the air at sunset to avoid interfering with other stations on AM 1090.
 In the 1964-1965 time frame, Gil Wuttke was the WERB radio station chief engineer and late afternoon/evening DJ, playing easy listening music.

 Around 1966, WERB became WTAK, still under Malrite's ownership.
 WTAK was notable for being the Detroit area's first all-talk radio station.
 (The WTAK call sign referred to "talk".)
 The air staff included such Detroit radio notables as Tom Clay, Vic Caputo, and Paul Winter.

 Following a sale to Wolpin Broadcasting in 1969, WTAK changed to WIID ("wide") in January 1970 and went back to a suburban-oriented MOR format.
 By late 1973, polka musician Big Don Martin was serving as WIID's program director, with much Polish (and other ethnic) music airing on the station.
 For years afterward, the bulk of AM 1090's programming (as WIID and, starting in 1979, WCAR) consisted of paid brokered programming, in foreign languages and some English-language talk.